Autotrace-au/FleetSync-MyGeotab-AddIn/USER-GUIDE-BOOKING.md

-# FleetSync - How to Book Equipment
+# FleetBridge - How to Book Equipment

 This guide explains how to book vehicles, trailers, and other equipment through Microsoft Outlook or Teams once the equipment mailboxes have been created.